 Please contact us if you have questions or comments or want encouragement.

-How to be kind: You can get more friends with a smile, kind words, and thoughtful deeds than a frown and ugly words and a mean spirit.
-A person does not have to be intelligent to be kind because kindness is from God and the heart yet is engaged with the mind.
+How to be kind: You can get more friends with a smile, kind words, and thoughtful deeds than a frown, ugly comments, and a mean spirit.
+A person does not have to be intelligent to be kind because kindness is from God, and the heart is engaged with the mind.
 I have learned that the things I like are often things that others enjoy.
 That makes me think of the kind words, “Do to others as you would want them to do to you.”

 How To Be Kind Takes A Little Effort And Time!

-- Make cards for nursing house residents and spend some time with them.
+- Make cards for nursing house residents and spend time with them.

 - Hide dollars in a dollar store with a kind note attached.

 - Donate a new stuffed animal to your local children’s hospital.